-The warm-up areas, sized approximately 3 X 3 m, are located in both of the bench-side corners, outside the free zone (Diagram 1a, 1b).
+The warm-up areas, sized approximately 3 X 3 m, are located in both of the bench-side corners, outside the free zone, where they will not obstruct the view of spectators, or alternatively behind the team bench, where the tribune starts above 2.5 m from the court surface.
+(Diagram 1a, 1b).